OfficeDev/Microsoft-Teams-Samples/samples/app-region-selection/README.md

 Install the Region Selection App manifest in Microsoft Teams. @mention the region selection bot to start the conversation.
 - Bot sends an Adaptive card in chat
 - Select the region from the card
-- bot sets the sets the selected region and notify user in chat
+- bot sets the selected region and notify user in chat

 ## Interacting with Region Selection Tab